dragonfire535/xiao/README.md

 * **snapcode:** Responds with the Snapcode of a Snapchat user.
 * **speed-limit:** Sends a Speed Limit sign with the limit of your choice.
 * **spongebob-time-card:** Sends a Spongebob Time Card with the text of your choice.
+* **spotify-now-playing:** Draws an image or a user's avatar on a Spotify album with the name and artist of your choice.
 * **square:** Draws an image or a user's avatar as a square.
 * **squish:** Draws an image or a user's avatar but squished across the X or Y axis.
 * **steam-card:** Draws an image or a user's avatar on a Steam Trading Card.